COVID relief bill flown to Florida, where Trump went golfing

 If he refuses to sign the deal, which is attached to a $1.4 trillion government funding bill, it will force a federal government shutdown, in addition to delaying aid checks and halting unemployment benefits and eviction protections in the midst of the most dire stretch of the pandemic.

+In a tweet Friday, Mr. Trump did not say what he planned to do about the bill, but continued to insist the checks should be larger.
+"Why would politicians not want to give people $2000, rather than only $600?
+It wasn't their fault, it was China.
+Give our people the money!" he wrote.

-It was a final display of dissatisfaction with Republicans from a president who has been raging over his Nov.
-3 loss to President-elect Biden and trying to come up with new, increasingly outrageous schemes to try to overturn the results of a democratic election.
+It was a display of dissatisfaction with Republicans from a president who has been raging over his election loss to President-elect Biden and trying to come up with new, increasingly outrageous schemes to try to overturn the results.
 He has been egged on by allies like his lawyer, former New York Mayor Rudy Giuliani, who accompanied the president to Florida aboard Air Force One.

 In Florida, Mr. Trump continued to rail against the results, complaining to members that he had been robbed of the election and voicing frustrations about the year-end spending bill.

-"At a meeting in Florida today, everyone was asking why aren't the Republicans up in arms & fighting over the fact that the Democrats stole the rigged presidential election?" the president tweeted after he'd returned to his private Mar-a-Lago club.
+"At a meeting in Florida today, everyone was asking why aren't the Republicans up in arms & fighting over the fact that the Democrats stole the rigged presidential election?" the president tweeted after he'd returned to his private Mar-a-Lago club Thursday afternoon.
 "Especially in the Senate, they said, where you helped 8 Senators win their races."

 "I will NEVER FORGET!" he wrote in another.